 The person must also be warned that it is an offence to contravene the prohibition.
-These requirements safeguard against the arbitrary or unfair issue of re-entry prohibitions, as does the inclusion of a defence of reasonable excuse.
+These requirements safeguard against the arbitrary or unfair issue of re-entry prohibitions, as does the inclusion of a defence reasonable excuse.
 The offence will carry a maximum penalty of 10 penalty units.
-Proposed subsection (6) of section 4AA provides that a person cannot be found guilty of this offence as well as another Act or instrument in respect of that re-entry.

-Clause 1.10 of schedule 1 amends section 3 of the Telecommunications (Interception and Access) (New South Wales) Act 1987 to align the definition of "certifying officer" for the Police Integrity Commission, the Independent Commission against Corruption and the NSW Police Force with the corresponding definition in Commonwealth legislation.
+New section 4AA(6) provides that a person cannot be found guilty of this offence as well as another Act or instrument in respect of that re-entry.
+Schedule 1.10 amends section 3 of the Telecommunications (Interception and Access) (New South Wales) Act 1987 to align the definition of "certifying officer" for the Police Integrity Commission, the Independent Commission against Corruption and the New South Wales Police Force with the corresponding definition in Commonwealth legislation.

-Clause 1.11 of schedule 1 amends section 26ZI of the Terrorism (Police Powers) Act 2002 to clarify that the obligation not to disclose information obtained while monitoring communications between a detained person and their lawyer, extends to lawyers from whom a monitor seeks advice about the status of the monitored information.
-It will be an offence for a lawyer to disclose such.
-The proposed maximum penalty of five years imprisonment reflects the penalties applying to disclosure of information by monitors under subsection 26ZI (6).
-This amendment implements recommendations of both the NSW Ombudsman and the 2012 Statutory Review of the Act completed by the former Department of Attorney General and Justice.
+Schedule 1.11 amends section 26ZI of the Terrorism (Police Powers) Act 2002 to clarify that the obligation not to disclose information obtained while monitoring communications between a detained person and their lawyer, extends to lawyers from whom a monitor seeks advice about the status of the monitored information.
+It will be an offence for a lawyer to disclose such communication.
+The proposed maximum penalty of five years imprisonment reflects the penalties applying to disclosure of information by monitors under section 26ZI (6).
+This amendment implements recommendations of both the New South Wales Ombudsman and the 2012 Statutory Review of the Act completed by the former Department of Attorney General and Justice.
 I commend the bill to the House.